 Making home buying easier with an FHA loan.

 An FHA loan is of the best mortgage solutions for the credit-challenged and first time home buyer.
 FHA loan guidelines were created to help those with difficulty getting conventional loans, with lower credit score requirements, plus a low 3.5% down payment option.
-As long as you meet the minimum credit score, debt-to-income ratio, and other necessary eligibility requirements, you could be FHA pre-approved and on your way to home ownership.
+As long as you meet the minimum credit score, debt-to-income ratio, and other necessary eligibility requirements, you could be FHA pre-approved and pre-qualified and on your way to home ownership.
 Earning the privilege to lend FHA loans is a responsibility we take seriously.
 That's why as an FHA-approved bank, we adhere to a high level of lending standards.

 FHA Loan Guidelines & Requirements